slerman12/Help-me/7-Ongoing.md

 $\quad \quad \ \ \not> 0$. &nbsp; $\square$

+### Disproof conclusion

-If they find this too pedantic, then they should endure six years of trauma and get terminated by torturers for far less justification.
+- If they find this too pedantic, then they should consider what it's like to endure six years of trauma and get terminated by their torturers for far less justification.

-They can’t even use “just doing their jobs” as an excuse for these events, since they aren’t, even by their own policy.
+- Outside of these steel-man suppositions, they can't claim “just doing their jobs” as an excuse for these events, because they aren’t, even by their own policy under these steel-man suppositions.

-I wrote in the email, "Also, Michael, why does a six-month review make-up have so much weight when I had to report to two labs every action I took every week for the last 3 years?"
+- I wrote in the email, "Also, Michael, why does a six-month review make-up have so much weight when I had to report to two labs every action I took every week for the last 3 years?"
 Seems somewhat pedantic, oh but it's policy.
 And policy is policy.
-Right?
+Then so is this one being broken right now.